 HMRC had set up the Social Care Compliance Scheme to enable social care providers to identify what they owed in back pay and pay off the arrears before February 2019.

 But Unison said at the time of the Court of Appeal’s verdict that the decision not to count sleep-in shifts as working time was "wrong, and is at odds with legal precedents and a common sense understanding of what counts as work".

-Dave Prentis, general secretary at Unison, said at the time that sleep-in shifts "involve significant caring responsibilities, often for very vulnerable people" and said the government had to do more to fund social care.
+Dave Prentis, general secretary of Unison, said at the time that sleep-in shifts "involve significant caring responsibilities, often for very vulnerable people" and the government had to do more to fund social care.